lorenzowind/MarketDataGenerator/README.md

 ## About The Project
 This project is a software solution developed to enhance the detection and supervision of financial asset trading irregularities, such as layering and spoofing, in electronic markets.
 Designed in partnership with [BSM Supervisão de Mercados](https://www.bsmsupervisao.com.br/), this tool facilitates the generation of test data and the detection of manipulative behaviors through automated processes.

 The system ensures accuracy and reliability by utilizing benchmarks and reference data to simulate and analyze trading activities.
-With a focus on scalability and efficiency, it supports the supervision of financial asset trading by providing comprehensive insights and actionable results.
+With a focus exploring potentials of parallelism, it supports the supervision of post-processing financial asset trading.

 ## Team
 - Lorenzo Windmoller Martins (Back-end developer)